 To use this method, you must:

-• Keep a record of the actual number of hours worked from home (estimates are no longer accepted)
+Keep a record of ALL the hours worked from home for the entire year (estimates or assumptions are no longer accepted)

 Note: You do not need a dedicated home office to use the fixed rate method, but your work must be substantive and directly related to income-producing activities (checking emails occasionally won’t qualify).